LMKH/PythonProjects/README.md

 ***
 # Dog Years Calculator
-Simply input your dogs age in human years and the programme will return the dogs age in dog years.
+Simply input your dog's age in human years and the programme will return the dog's age in dog years.